asif-mahmud/eve_runner/README.md

 `FLASK_APP` to `your_app_name.application` prior to run `flask shell` command. `PROD` variable is effective here as well.
 Use it to switch configuration.

+**Note:** This was accidentally excluded from version 4.0.0.
+Any other versions have this feature available.

 ### Running tests

 Write your tests subclassing `unittest.TestCase` and you are good to go. you can run tests in a number of